BradCoffield/APIs-for-librarians/LibGuides/guides-by-subject-to-list.md

 The LibGuides API allows you to limit the API's response to return only guides of a certain subject.
 Subjects are defined inside of LG, as assigned by admins or guide authors to individual guides.

-Two nice implementations of this idea exist at [Rochester Institute of Technology's LG homepage](http://infoguides.rit.edu/) and at my library, [SFU Library](library.francis.edu) (under the heading 'Research Guides') My library's example is actually using the LG 'widget' which you can build from within the LG interface but the basic results are the same.
-Use the API call I'm detailing here if you want to end up with more control over syling your list.
+Two nice implementations of this idea exist at [Rochester Institute of Technology's LG homepage](http://infoguides.rit.edu/) and at my library, [SFU Library](library.francis.edu) - under the heading 'Research Guides'.
+(Note, my library's example is actually using the LG 'widget' which you can build from within the LG interface, but the basic results are the same.
+Use the API call I'm detailing here if you want to end up with more control over syling your list.)
+Also, credit to RIT for giving me this initial idea when I watched a webinar they participated in.

 ### More details